maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This is unfortunate, as it means there is no way for the interpreter to distinguish between an array slot and a slice.
 In HP's case this was not a concern, as they did not support arrays of strings.
 It treated each string as an array of characters, meaning `A$(1,1)` *was* an array access, albeit with the parameters having a different meaning.

-Had HP selected *one* of these two to indicate slicing instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then other BASICs copying them could implement string arrays and slicing.
+Had HP selected *one* of these two to indicate slicing, instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then other BASICs copying them could implement string arrays and slicing.
 For instance, `A$(2,3)[1,1]` would return the first character of the string in slot (2,3) of the array of strings.

 #### Variations:

 String slicing was common in early microcomputer BASICs, which were often written by programmers that were familiar with HP BASIC.
-Some worked exactly like HP, Atari and Apple Integer BASIC for instance.
+The best example is Apple's Integer BASIC, which Woz wrote based on a HP manual while he worked at HP.
+Others also copied this style, Atari and North Star BASIC for instance.

 One dialect that did support arrays *and* slicing was SCELBAL, which indicated a slice with a leading colon.
 Thus `A$(1)` refers to the entire string in slot one in a string array, while `A$(1:5:5)` is the fifth character in that string.
 To slice a string that was not in an array, the slot was simply left off: `A$(:1:5)` returns the first five characters in A$.

-Another that supported arrays and slicing was ANSI Full BASIC, which used a separate colon-separated parameter.
+Another dialect that supported arrays and slicing was ANSI Full BASIC, which used a separate colon-separated parameter.
 So `A$(1)(1:1)` is the first character in the first slot of the A$ array.

 #### Availability: